Updated on November 10, 2022

 Can You Get Contacts With an Expired Prescription?

 You need a prescription to obtain contacts of any kind.
-You cannot buy contacts without a valid prescription.
+You cannot buy contact lenses without a valid prescription.

-If your prescription expires, you should visit your eye doctor for another exam and a new prescription.
+If your prescription expires, visit your eye doctor for another exam and a new prescription.

 Your vision changes over time.
-This means that the treatment you need may also change over time.
+This means the treatment you need may also change your contact lenses over time.

-A vision problem may worsen, or you may develop new issues with your eyesight as you age.
-You should see an eye doctor for an annual eye exam to ensure that your prescription treats your current eye problems.
+A vision problem may worsen, or you may develop new eyesight issues as you age.
+See an eye doctor for an annual eye exam to ensure your prescription treats your current eye problems.

-State law requires you to keep renewing prescriptions to buy contacts.
-Some states have one-year renewal requirements.
-Others have two-year renewal requirements.2
+State law requires you to continue renewing prescriptions to buy contacts.
+Some states have 1-year renewal requirements.
+Others have 2-year renewal requirements.2

 What Does The Law Say?

-The Fairness to Contact Lens Consumers Act is a federal law that was enacted on February 4, 2004.
+The Fairness to Contact Lens Consumers Act (FCLCA) is a federal law enacted on February 4, 2004.
 It was amended in 2020.
-This law requires eye doctors (optometrists and ophthalmologists) to give patients prescriptions to obtain contact lenses.4
+This law requires eye doctors (optometrists and ophthalmologists) to provide their patients with prescriptions to obtain contact lenses.4

 The law says that "any contact lens for which state or federal law requires a prescription."4

-According to the Contact Lens Consumers Act, a prescription must be issued per state and federal law.
+According to the FCLCA, a prescription must be issued per state and federal law.
 It must also “[contain] sufficient information for the complete and accurate filing of a prescription for contact lenses.”4 This information includes:

 • Patient name